 BFUU is a dynamic Unitarian Universalist congregation that plays an important role as a progressive spiritual community in the heart of Berkeley.
 The Fellowship enriches the life of the surrounding community as a much-used and much-loved venue for social justice and cultural programs.

 Our Sunday services begin at 10:30 am and usually run until 11:30 or 11:45 am.
-The services are co-led by our Consulting Minister and lay leaders.
+The services are co-led by our Developmental Minister and lay leaders.
 We welcome a wide range of outstanding speakers to our pulpit on Sundays, including seminarians and clergy from various traditions and scholars and activists from many fields.

 Plan to stay for coffee or tea afterward to talk to those who also choose a liberal religious denomination as their spiritual home.

 We are committed to welcoming all people, regardless of race, sexual orientation, gender identity, economic status, age, or religious belief.
 We have a history of welcoming people from all walks of life, and many have found here friendship, community and a spiritual home.